LanLP0/Maths/src/LCalc/README.md

 A fast and efficient string calculator

 -- Usage --
-Calculator.CalcFormatted()   Calculate and format the output
-Calculator.CalcRaw()         Calculate the expression the return the raw result
+Calculator.CalcFormatted()     Calculate and format the output Calculator.CalcRaw()           Calculate the expression the return the raw result Calculator.RenderExpression()  Render an expression
 ```

 ## Syntax